12 Years a Slave (film): Historical accuracy

 A journal article published by The Johns Hopkins University Press and written by Sam Worley states that "Northup's narrative, though well known, has often been treated as a narrative of the second rank, albeit one with an unusually exciting and involving story as well as, thanks to the research of its modern editors, Sue Eakin and Joseph Logsdon, one with considerable historical value."

 Noah Berlatsky wrote in The Atlantic about a scene in McQueen's adaptation.
 Shortly after Northup's kidnapping, he is sent on a slave ship.
 One of the sailors attempts to rape a female slave, but is stopped by a male slave.
-"The sailor unhesitatingly stabs and kills [the male slave]," he wrote, stating that "this seems unlikely on its face – slaves are valuable, and the sailor is not the owner.
+"The sailor unhesitatingly stabs and kills [the male slave]", he wrote, stating that "this seems unlikely on its face – slaves are valuable, and the sailor is not the owner.
 And, sure enough, the scene is not in the book."
 Berlatsky also states, "the sequence is an effort to present nuance and psychological depth – to make the film's depiction of slavery seem more real.
 But it creates that psychological truth by interpolating an incident that isn't factually true."

 The visual blog Information is Beautiful deduced that, while taking creative license into account, the film was 88.1% accurate when compared to real-life events, summarizing: "While there are a touch of dramatic license here and there, the most gut-wrenching scenes really happened".

 Forrest Wickman of Slate wrote of Northup's book giving a more favorable account of the author's onetime master, William Ford, than the McQueen film.
 In Northup's own words, "There never was a more kind, noble, candid, Christian man than William Ford," adding that Ford's circumstances "blinded [Ford] to the inherent wrong at the bottom of the system of Slavery."
-The movie, however, according to Wickham, "frequently undermines Ford."
+The movie, however, according to Wickman, "frequently undermines Ford."
 McQueen undercuts Christianity itself as well, in an effort to update the ethical lessons from Northup's story for the 21st century, by holding the institutions of Christianity up to the light for their ability to justify slavery at the time.
 Northup was a Christian of his time, writing of his former master being "blinded" by "circumstances" that in retrospect meant a racist acceptance of slavery despite being a Christian, a position untenable to Christians now and to Christian abolitionists of the 19th century but not contradictory to Northup himself.
 Valerie Elverton Dixon in The Washington Post characterized the Christianity depicted in the movie as "broken".